Skip top navigation

 Exceptions:

 There are certain cases in which an undergraduate student cannot re-enroll.
-If the student has been away for more than two years without a current Leave of Absence form on file, has taken courses at another institution during their absence, or has been academically dismissed from Mason, they must re-apply to Mason.
+If the student has been away for more than two years without a current Leave of Absence form on file, has taken courses at another institution during their absence, or has been academically dismissed from Mason, they must re-apply to George Mason.
 View the full policy in the University Catalog under “Re-enrollment after Previous Attendance.”

 Graduate students who were “Quick Admitted” for the purpose of taking a contract course in a specific term are not eligible to re-enroll and will need to apply for a new Quick Admission or apply to the university through the usual application process.